Coxeter Pairs, Ammann Patterns and Penrose-like Tilings: Constructing all irreducible Ammann patterns

 \item Consider the intersection of this Coxeter slice with the $d$-dimensional honeycomb.
 Along each direction ${\bf e}_{j}^{+}$, we obtain a 1D {\it bi-grid} -- {\it i.e.}\ a superposition of two infinite sequences of $(d^{+}\!-1)$ dimensional hyperplanes that are perpendicular to ${\bf e}_{j}^{+}$, and evenly spaced along ${\bf e}_{j}^{+}$.
 (In particular, the first sequence, produced by the ${\bf a}_{j}$ planes, has regular spacing $1/a^{+}$, while the second sequence, produced by the ${\bf b}_{j}$ planes, has regular spacing $1/b^{+}$.)
 The $(d^{+}\!-1)$ dimensional planes perpendicular to the direction ${\bf e}_{j}^{+}$ are at a location ${\bf e}_{j}^{+}\cdot{\bf x}^{+}$ given by

-Note: the construction so far has produced a superposition of two completely general $G(\theta^{+})$-symmetric periodic grids (with two arbitrary phases along each direction ${\bf e}_{j}^{+}$).

 \item In Ref.~\cite{BoyleSteinhardt1D}, we explain that there is a canonical pairing between a 1D bi-grid like this one and an associated 1D quasilattice: in geometrical terms, if we consider a 1D line ${\bf q}(t)$ which slices through a 2D lattice $\Lambda$ equipped with an integer basis $\{{\bf m}_{1},{\bf m}_{2}\}$, then the integer grid lines associated with the $\{{\bf m}_{1},{\bf m}_{2}\}$ basis slice up the 2D plane into parallelograms, and the 1D bi-grid corresponds to the intersection of the line ${\bf q}(t)$ with the edges of these parallelograms (see Subsection 2.2 in \cite{BoyleSteinhardt1D}), while the 1D quasilattice corresponds to the sequence of points obtained by orthogonally projecting onto ${\bf q}(t)$ the center of every parallelogram that is intersected by ${\bf q}(t)$ (see Subsection 2.3 in \cite{BoyleSteinhardt1D}).
 In particular, although there might seem to be an overall translational ambiguity in relating the 1D bi-grid to the dual 1D quasilattice, as explained in Section 2 of \cite{BoyleSteinhardt1D}, this ambiguity may be canonically fixed by the requirement that the 1D bi-grid is reflection symmetric if and only if the 1D quasilattice is, too.
-It follows that the 1D bi-grid along the ${\bf e}_{j}^{+}$ direction that is described by Eq.~(\ref{bi_grid}) corresponds to a 1D quasilattice $x_{j,n}$ that may be described in either of the following two equivalent\footnote{More precisely, the two forms (\ref{xjn_1}) and (\ref{xjn_2})) are equivalent to one another if the 1D quasilattices $x_{j,n}$ are non-singular, which we assume here.
-For the slight changes needed in the singular case, see Appendix B in \cite{BoyleSteinhardt1D}.
-The singular case is interesting because of its relationship to the topological ("decapod"-like) defects that can occur in Penrose-like tilings \cite{Gardner77, GrunbaumShephard}.} forms:
+It follows that the 1D bi-grid along the ${\bf e}_{j}^{+}$ direction that is described by Eq.~(\ref{bi_grid}) corresponds to a 1D quasilattice $x_{j,n}$ that may be described in the following two equivalent forms for $x_{j,n}$:

 where the parameters are given as follows.
 First, the ratios $m_{2}^{+}/m_{1}^{+}$ and $m_{2}^{-}/m_{1}^{-}$ are fixed by our choice of a row from Table 1 in Ref.~\cite{BoyleSteinhardt1D}; the parameters $\kappa_{1}$ and $\kappa_{2}$ are